SamyRai/namecheap/QUICKSTART.md

 ## What's Been Built

-A comprehensive CLI tool for managing Namecheap domains and DNS records with special Migadu email hosting integration.
+A CLI tool for managing Namecheap domains and DNS records with Migadu email hosting integration.

 ## Key Features Implemented